Discover merchant services: What businesses need to know

 How Discover works

-Discover is both a credit card issuer and a card network, which is somewhat unique in the industry.
+Discover is both a credit card issuer and a card network like American Express.
 Discover’s operations emphasize direct customer relationships, competitive credit offerings, strong security measures, and comprehensive digital services—features that have allowed Discover to remain a major player in the financial services market.
 Here is how Discover works both as a payment method and a financial services company.

-Discover is known for its dedicated customer service, which includes 24/7 live customer support that helps resolve issues quickly and maintain a high level of customer satisfaction.
+• Customer service: Discover is known for its dedicated customer service, which includes live customer support at all hours that helps resolve issues quickly and maintain a high level of customer satisfaction.

 Where is Discover used?

-Discover cards are most popular in the US, where customers choose them because of their flexible payment options and customer-friendly features such as cash-back rewards.
-Discover cards are widely accepted across the US, which adds to their appeal as a payment method.
+The majority of Discover cardholders are in the US, where customers choose them because of their flexible payment options and customer-friendly features such as cash-back rewards.
+Discover cards are accepted at 99% of credit card-accepting locations across the US, which adds to their appeal as a payment method.

 As part of Discover’s strategy to expand globally, it has partnered with local payment networks to tap into existing infrastructure and customer trust.